Accelerated Online Bachelor's Programs in North Carolina 2026

 6. North Carolina Central University

 North Carolina Central University offers online learning programs, including the accelerated Flight Path program, to students who want to finish or earn their bachelor's degree.
-The Flight Path program offers concentrations in areas such as business administration and healthcare at the affordable rate of $361 to $433 per credit hour based on residence.
+The Flight Path program offers concentrations in areas such as business administration and healthcare at affordable tuition rates.

 A total of 120 credit hours is needed to complete the program, and transfer students must have completed at least 24 transferable credit hours at a past or current institution to apply.
 Besides undergraduate programs, the university also offers online master's programs, including graduate and post-master's certificate programs.